-A “hook and bait” single-cell genomic approach to bioprospecting.
+A “bait and hook” single-cell genomic approach to bioprospecting.

 One of the most vital pieces of equipment for fly fishing is a boxful of lures.
 Designed with feathers or wires to mimic an insect or a particular movement, each of these lures are the bait designed to attract specific catches.
 A similar technique has been developed by researchers led by Tanja Woyke at the U.S. Department of Energy (DOE) Joint Genome Institute (JGI), a DOE Office of Science User Facility located at Lawrence Berkeley National Laboratory (Berkeley Lab).
 Using a single-cell screen, they can now identify microbes with specific functional characteristics.
 When they tested the screen method on a microbial community from geothermal hot springs, they uncovered a novel cellulose-degrading bacterium typically found in low abundances.